sinonjs/sinon/docs/_releases/v2.0.0-pre.5/stubs.md

 Test stubs are functions (spies) with pre-programmed behavior.

-They support the full <a href="#spies">test spy API</a> in addition to methods which can be used to alter the stub's behavior.
+They support the full <a href="../spies">test spy API</a> in addition to methods which can be used to alter the stub's behavior.

 As spies, stubs can be either anonymous, or wrap existing functions.
 When wrapping an existing function with a stub, the original function is not called.